fer77/Using-Redux/notes.md

 - React/Redux _is a library that connects (bridges) React with Redux.
 To do this we need to change (promote) one of our_ components _to a_ container.

+##  Glossary
+- Action and Action Creators _is a function that returns an action_.
+These functions are use to change our state, they return an object (action) that is sent to our _reducers_.
+Reducers can "choose" to return a different "piece" of state, causing our components to re-render.

 - Container(smart component) _A container is a React component that has a direct connection to the state managed by Redux_.
 It is aware of the state that is contained by Redux.